zostera/django-bootstrap5/docs/forms.rst

 This behavior can be triggere dby setting `layout="floating"`.

 Floating labels are supported for widgets that can use `form-control`.

 An exception is `FileInput` and its descendants, those labels cannot be floating.

+The `Select` widget is supported by Bootstrap 5 (with restrictions), but not yet supported by this package.

 Setting `layout="floating"` has no effect on widgets that are not supported.